cryptoseb/custom-wp-login/README.md

 ## Some Notes:
 1. You should install and activate a Child Theme before modifying your functions.php file

-2. The current styling that I uploaded looks great on a 13" and 15" Macbook, but it is sort of messed up on mobile (iPhone SE).
-This is fine, we don't login on mobile.
-You can edit the margins if you want your mobile login to look better
+2. I have fixed the styling on mobile.
+I had ZERO clue how CSS worked when I originally copied the code linked from multiple sources.
+I now have a clue and made it look better

 3. Best to serve the images for the background and logo over https or most major browsers will display a warning